VISITORS'

 and the serial # 172.
 It would therefore appear that Selmer sold a

 small number of three pickup Verithins in 1965/1966.
-This is the first
+This fairly rare guitar is now owned by

 Geoff Walton in Australia.